tungtungyan/21063325r-LeungYanTung-AAE6102-Assignment/README.md

 <p align="center">
 </details>

-## 6. If δxˆ <10−4 m, then we have successfully converged on a valid position solution (Some of the MATLAB functions in the folder will be useful in solving this problem.)
+## 6. If ∆x <10−4 m, then we have successfully converged on a valid position solution (Some of the MATLAB functions in the folder will be useful in solving this problem.)
 <details open="open">
 <img width="600" alt="Screenshot 2021-10-31 at 12 14 21 PM" src="https://user-images.githubusercontent.com/71690213/139567331-06fa64db-ecf0-4388-a269-a5d51fcdeed6.png">
 </details>